Terrain

 • Remember, your speed, approach and take-off will directly affect your maneuver and landing.

-3. Always Look
+3. Always look

-• Before you drop.
-Before getting into freestyle terrain observe all signage and warnings.
+• Before getting into freestyle terrain observe all signage and warnings.

 • Remember that the features change constantly due to weather, usage and time of day so it is important to continue to inspect features throughout the day.